redhat-performance/quads/README.md

 ### Extending the __Schedule__ of an Existing Cloud

 Occasionally you'll want to extend the lifetime of a particular assignment.
 QUADS lets you do this with one command but you'll want to double-check things first.
-In this example we'll be extending the assignment end date for cloud03
+In this example we'll be extending the assignment end date for cloud02

 In QUADS version `1.1.4` or higher or the current `master` branch you can extend a cloud environment with a simple command.

 ```
-quads-cli --extend-cloud cloud02 --weeks 2 --check
+quads-cli --extend --cloud cloud02 --weeks 2 --check
 ```

 This will check whether or not the environment can be extended without conflicts.